-In order to keep things fast, Robin performs more accurate syncing the closer to the current date you get.
+To keep things fast, Robin performs more accurately syncing the closer to the current date you get.
 The window for syncing accuracy depends on your calendar system.

-- For Google Calendar, the syncing window is 3 months in advance unless you enable the recurring event feature from Manage > Experimental.
+- For Google Calendar, the syncing window is 75 days in advance unless you enable the recurring event feature from Manage > Office > Building > Scheduling policies.
 This will sync all events until 2038 when the modern timekeeping system breaks.
 Changing this setting may take 24 hours to affect all calendars.

-- For Office 365 and Exchange, the syncing window is 2 months in advance
+- For Office 365 and Exchange, the syncing window is 75 days in advance.